aramis-lab/leaspy/docs/models_evaluation.md

 ## Fit metrics

-In Leaspy, three negative log likelihood conditionnal on the random effects (nll) are stored in the model’s json file, in the `fit_metrics` part:
+Leaspy stores three negative log likelihood (nll) values in the `fit_metrics` of the model’s json file:
 - `nll_attach`: $-\log p(y \mid z, \theta, \Pi)$, where $y$ are the observations, $z$ the latent parameters, $\theta$ the model parameters, and $\Pi$ the hyperparameters.
 It corresponds to the nll attached to the data.
 - `nll_regul_ind_sum`: $-\log p(z_{\text{re}} \mid z_{\text{fe}}, \theta, \Pi)$, where $z_{\text{re}}$ denotes the latent random effects and $z_{\text{fe}}$ the latent fixed effects.
 It corresponds to the nll from the random effects.
 - `nll_tot`: $-\log p(y, z, \theta \mid \Pi)$.
 It corresponds to the total nll: nll_attach, nll_regul_ind_sum and the nll linked to the individual parameters (`v0`,`xi`,`tau`), that is not reported directly in the json file.